 It’s really cool to see how they dry out the leather and use different dyes mixed in water for the pigment.
 Typically poppy is used for red, saffron for yellow, cobalt or indigo for blue, and henna for orange.
 Interestingly enough, it is all done manually without any use of machines!

-TIP: While I would advise against visiting most tanneries (especially in Marrakech-big scam, trust me), I highly recommend this one in Fes.
+TIP: While I would advise against visiting most tanneries (especially in the Marrakech-this very scam in the Marrakech Souks happened to us), I highly recommend this one in Fes.
 It was free and guided by friendly employees who didn’t hound you or expect you to buy anything.
 Also, when they give you mint leaves to sniff while you are there, don’t look at them like they are crazy and refuse them.
 They do that because the tannery STINKS and you will be quite appreciative of those mint leaves!